Drinking Water Safety

 How often should I flush my water heater?

-At least once a year to prevent sediment buildup.
+At least once a year to prevent sediment and rust buildup — more often in hard water or high-iron areas.

 When should I replace my water heater?